The

 There there.
 Now that wasn't that b*tchy, now was it?

-I don't want us to keep normalizing hurting people and calling it care any further.
+I don't want us to keep on hurting others any further.
 I don’t want myself or anyone to be a martyr who proves a point by lighting themselves on fire, either.
 I just want us to stop lighting the pyre.

 The Sword and the Phone

 🫧 Like Wicked, there’s no hero at the end of this story—just those who inherit the narrative, if only they can be "for good."
 That’s Glinda’s entire arc.
-Wicked doesn’t give us justice; it gives us the cost of truth in a world that prefers the comfort of a beautiful lie—the comfort of the bubbles we live in.
+Wicked doesn’t give us justice; it gives us the cost of truth in a world that prefers the comfort of a beautiful lie.
+The comfort of the bubbles we live in.
 Systems don’t end because someone is “good” and someone else is "wicked."
 They end when we stop participating.

 So in a world full of Glindas, be an Elphaba: the one who refuses to shrink to fit the narrative, who knows reality is more complicated than righteousness.
 The one who refuses to be told she owes her body to the public.
 Be the one who refuses to play the game.
 Be the person who opts out of the witch hunt.
 Be the b*tch who asks: who benefits when we burn witches at the stake?
 No one.
-No one wins in a system that requires someone else to burn, not in Oz, not online, not anywhere.
+No one wins in a system that requires someone else to burn—not in Oz, not online, not anywhere.

 But we can choose better.